InfuSystem Holdings Inc. (NYSEAMERICAN:INFU) Shares Purchased by Greenwood Capital Associates LLC

 Separately, Zacks Investment Research upgraded shares of InfuSystem from a “strong sell” rating to a “hold” rating in a research note on Wednesday, October 13th.

-In related news, insider Jeannine Sheehan sold 7,461 shares of the business’s stock in a transaction that occurred on Wednesday, November 24th.
-The stock was sold at an average price of $18.01, for a total value of $134,372.61.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Christopher R. Sansone sold 80,000 shares of the company’s stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $17.73, for a total value of $1,418,400.00.
+In other InfuSystem news, insider Jeannine Sheehan sold 7,461 shares of the company’s stock in a transaction that occurred on Wednesday, November 24th.
+The stock was sold at an average price of $18.01, for a total transaction of $134,372.61.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Christopher R. Sansone sold 80,000 shares of the stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $17.73, for a total value of $1,418,400.00.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 89,008 shares of company stock valued at $1,578,858.
 Insiders own 18.20% of the company’s stock.

 InfuSystem Holdings, Inc engages in the provision of health care services.
 It operates through the Integrated Therapy Services; and Durable Medical Equipment segments.
 The Integrated Therapy Services segment focuses on oncology such as providing ambulatory pumps to oncology offices, infusion clinics and hospital, and outpatient chemotherapy clinics.